Hemorrhoids Explained - Symptoms, Causes, and Simple Home Remedies

 5. Obesity

-Excess body weight increases baseline abdominal pressure, placing constant strain on the pelvic floor and rectal veins — similar to being permanently slightly pregnant.
+Excess body weight increases baseline abdominal pressure, placing constant strain on the pelvic floor and rectal veins.

 Visceral fat specifically compresses the pelvic veins from above, reducing blood return and causing chronic engorgement.

-Weight loss, even modest amounts, can significantly reduce hemorrhoid recurrence.
+Even modest weight loss can significantly reduce hemorrhoid recurrence.

 6. Sedentary Lifestyle and Heavy Lifting